peralammikko/ohjelmointi-3-susipalatsi/README.md

 ## Other notes

-There is also a written documentation included, and a handmade class diagram.
+There is also a written documentation included, which includes a handmade class diagram.
+Please refer to Dokumentaatiopdf.pdf